mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 04.07.2024
+* Added Wavelets (discrete and continuous)
+* Fixed problems in the convolution functions
+* Fixed a problem on memory allocaiton in the AVXInit test function

 Date 14.07.2023
 * Fixed multithreaded element wise application of a function -> the x, y coordinates were from the submatrix not the overall matrix